-In 2018-2019, the OCDSB invited students, families and community partners from Indigenous, Black and minoritized communities to share their educational stories and experiences within the OCDSB, in order to gain greater insight into the barriers and biases that exist within the system.
-Through these focus group conversations, five broad themes emerged highlighting key areas that the participants identified as important for the OCDSB to recognize as impacting on equitable access, opportunity, and outcomes:
+In 2018-2019, the OCDSB invited students, families and community partners from Indigenous, Black and minoritized communities to share their educational stories and experiences within the OCDSB, in order to gain greater insight into barriers and biases within the system.
+Through these focus group conversations, participants identified five broad themes as key for the OCDSB to recognize as impacting on equitable access, opportunity, and outcomes:

 - Importance of Identity

 - Staff Awareness

 - Representation

-- Programming for Students, and
+- Programming for Students

 - Connectedness

 The feedback provided by the participants in these focus groups mirrored the experiences shared over the years by students, parents and staff from Indigenous, Black and minoritized communities of persistent systemic inequities and harmful historical legacies.
-Students have recounted experiences of being streamed into essentials or applied versus academic courses, of educators having low expectations of them, or feeling culturally unsafe due to experiences of racism and oppression.
-They have shared that they do not see themselves in the curriculum, resources, or learning experiences.
-Parents and communities have expressed concern about inequitable achievement, graduation, and school leaving rates; under-representation in some District programs and over-representation in others; and, disproportionate rates of suspension, expulsion and exclusion.
-They have expressed a lack of trust in the District's ability to nurture their children's growth and development based on their true potential.
+Students have recounted experiences of being streamed into locally developed or applied versus academic courses, of educators having low expectations of them, or feeling culturally unsafe due to experiences of racism and oppression.
+They have shared that they do not see themselves in the curriculum, resources or learning experiences.

+Parents and communities have expressed concern about inequitable achievement, graduation and school leaving rates; under-representation in some District programs and over-representation in others; and, disproportionate rates of suspension, expulsion and exclusion.
+They have expressed a lack of trust in the District's ability to nurture their children's true potential for growth and development.
 Staff members have expressed concerns about staff assignments and limited leadership opportunities and of ineffective financial and human resources with which to serve vulnerable students.

-The feedback from the focus groups, and input from the newly established Community Equity Partners group, also helped to inform the development of a survey instrument to collect identity-based data culminating in the launch in November, 2019 of the Valuing Voices - Identity Matters!
-Student Survey.
-Together, the stories of lived experience and the Valuing Voices Survey provide the ability to disaggregate, assess, analyse, use and understand the context of data intended to illuminate the evidence of systemic barriers in the District and find ways to eliminate these barriers to achieve true equity of access, opportunity and outcome for all students.
+The feedback from the focus groups, and input from the newly established Community Equity Partners group, also helped to inform the development of a survey to collect identity-based data culminating in the launch in November 2019 of the Valuing Voices - Identity Matters! student survey.
+Together, the stories of lived experience and the data from the Valuing Voices Survey provide the ability to disaggregate, assess, analyze and understand the evidence of systemic barriers in the District and find ways to eliminate these barriers and achieve true equity of access, opportunity and outcome for all students.